Chestnut Herbal School

 Japanese honeysuckle (Lonicera japonica).

-Japanese honeysuckle is a perennial woody vine that twines around its host, reaching 30 feet (9 m) in length.
-It can be found in thickets, pastures, and young, open forests and along fencerows, roadsides, and the forest’s edge.
+Japanese honeysuckle is a perennial woody vine that twines around its host, reaching up to 30 feet (9 m) in length.
+It can be found in thickets, pastures, fencerows, roadsides, and the forest’s edge.
 It is not a shrub, unlike many other honeysuckle species.

 The leaves are elliptical to oblong and leathery when mature (they feel thickish); they are opposite.
 The leaves grow to 1.2–3 inches (3-7.5 cm) long and have ciliate margins (tiny hairs, like cilia, growing from the edge of the leaf).
 The vine has peeling, brown bark.